ABS-CBN Film Archives: Facility

 The 500 m2 facility of ABS-CBN Film Archives is covered with insulated walls.
 It has two film vaults: the medium-term vault and the long-term vault.
-The medium term vault holds betacam tapes, U-matic, 16mm negatives and prints, and some 35mm negatives and prints while the long-term vault holds the 35mm negatives and master prints.
-The facility is protected by a special fire suppression system.
+The medium term vault holds betacam, U-matic, 1 inch tape, 16mm negatives and prints, and some 35mm negatives and prints while the long-term vault holds the 35mm negatives and master prints.
+The facility is protected by a special fire suppression system that uses halon gas instead of water.
 Acclimatization rooms are located between the vaults and the exit.
 Before a film could be taken out from the vault, it has to stay in the first acclimatization room for 24 hours and in the second acclimatization room for another 24 hours to prevent damage caused by condensation due to rapid temperature change.
 The temperature in the long-term vault is maintained between 8 and 10 °C with 31 to 35 percent relative humidity while in the medium-term vault, the temperature is maintained between 15 and 20 °C with 35 to 50 percent relative humidity.
 The air-conditioning system of the facility operates 24 hours a day.
 The facility is accessible to visitors for academic and research purposes.